Community Asset Divestment Updates

 In November 2025, TRC asked the community to rank key facility attributes in order of importance.
 The results of that feedback informed an objective framework for assessing facilities against available resources and community priorities as part of the asset divestment process.

-As the first stage of reviewing the public value and financial sustainability of TRC’s community assets, 290 assets were identified for possible review based on age, operating and maintenance costs, known repair and upgrade requirements and current use (or lack of regular meaningful use).
+As the first stage of reviewing the public value and financial sustainability of TRC’s community assets, a list of assets was provided to Councillors with details of operating and maintenance costs, attributes such as heritage listing and place of refuge status, and current use (or lack of regular meaningful use).

-As the part of the first stage in the community asset divestment process, Councillors reviewed the 290 assets and ranked them in priority for potential divestment consideration.
-Assets that received 4 or more Councilor votes progressed to the next stage of the TRC Community Asset Divestment Process.
+Councillors each reviewed the list of assets and indicated whether they did or did not support potential divestment.
+Assets that received four or more Councillor votes progressed to the next stage of the TRC Community Asset Divestment Process.

-At the council meeting held on Thursday 22 January 2026, Councillors resolved to investigate 44 of the 290 facilities to investigate for possible divestment as part of the next stage of the process.
+At the council meeting on 22 January 2026, Councillors resolved for officers to progress to the next stage of the process for 44 assets.
 View the list of 44 Assets here.

-The next stages include the legal and internal reviews and due diligence processes and investigating the potential options for divestment of each of the 44 community assets.
+The next stages include the legal and internal reviews and due diligence processes and identifying the potential options for divestment of each asset.